who wrote it?

 And X discovered firsthand something more bitter than death.
 The woman whose heart is snares and nets.

-Near the very end I saw this: in addition to being wise, the Preacher (X) also taught the people knowledge; and he pondered, searched out, and arranged many proverbs.
-In that sentence it’s pretty clear that somebody else is talking about X…not X talking about himself.
-Which makes it look like somebody else did actually write Ecclesiastes.
-The book is almost 100% about Solomon – what he thought and said.
-But maybe it wasn’t Solomon talking about himself.
+Near the very end it says: in addition to being wise, the Preacher (X) also taught the people knowledge; and he pondered, searched out, and arranged many proverbs.
+It’s pretty clear that there at the end somebody else is talking about X…not X talking about himself.
+Did that somebody-else write Ecclesiastes?
+Was somebody-else making a final editorial comment?

 Note: quotes from Ecclesiastes 1:1 12 16-17 2:8-9 7:26 12:9 (NASB)